contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.9.2 Ward Military Relations Leadership

 A member of the bishopric meets with ward members before they leave for military service.
-He ensures they have an opportunity to attend the pre–military service Church orientation (see [38.9.3](38-church-policies-and-guidelines.md#3893-military-service-orientation)).
+He ensures they have an opportunity to attend the military service orientation (see [38.9.3](38-church-policies-and-guidelines.md#3893-military-service-orientation)).

 For information about the membership records for a member entering the military, see [33.6.9](33-records-and-reports.md#3369-records-of-members-in-military-service).
 Some members are assigned to a remote or isolated location or are deployed to a war zone.
 In these cases, the bishop contacts the Church’s Military Relations and Chaplain Services Division for guidance about membership records (see [38.9.10](38-church-policies-and-guidelines.md#38910-other-information)).